Molar volume of gas. Molar volume of gas. The relationship between the volume of a substance and its quantity

 Two consequences follow from Avogadro's law:

-The molar volume of a gas at normal conditions is a fundamental physical constant widely used in chemical calculations.
-It allows you to use the volume of a gas instead of its mass.
-The value of the molar volume of gas at no. is the proportionality coefficient between the Avogadro and Loschmidt constants
+The molar volume of a gas under normal conditions is a fundamental physical constant widely used in chemical calculations.
+It allows you to use the volume of gas instead of its mass.
+The value of the molar volume of gas at n.o. is the coefficient of proportionality between the Avogadro and Loschmidt constants

-2. The molar mass of the first gas is equal to the product of the molar mass of the second gas and the relative density of the second gas.
-This position was of great importance for the development of chemistry, because it made it possible to determine the partial weight of bodies that are capable of passing into a vapor or gaseous state.
-Consequently, the ratio of the mass of a certain volume of one gas to the mass of the same volume of another gas, taken under the same conditions, is called the density of the first gas according to the second
+2. The molar mass of the first gas is equal to the product of the molar mass of the second gas and the relative density of the second of the first gas.
+This position was of great importance for the development of chemistry, because. it made it possible to determine the partial weight of bodies that are capable of passing into a vapor or gaseous state.
+Therefore, the ratio of the mass of a certain volume of one gas to the mass of the same volume of another gas, taken under the same conditions, is called the density of the first gas according to the second

 1. Fill in the blanks:

-2. Write down the formula according to the rule.
+2. Write down the formula by the rule.

 The volume of a gaseous substance (V) is equal to the product of the molar volume

-3. Using the material from task 3, derive formulas for calculation:
+3. Using the material of task 3, derive formulas for calculation:

 b) molar volume.